-Treatments will depend on the severity of the disease, with some individuals having minimal arthritis, whilst others are more severely affected.
+Treatments will depend on the severity of the disease, with some individuals having minimal arthritis while others are more severely affected.

-Psoriatic arthritis is a

-chronic condition that can flare up and go into remission, which means symptoms can worsen, improve, and then worsen again over time.
+Psoriatic arthritis is a chronic condition, which can flare and go into remission (gets worse then better and then worse again and so on).

 Early diagnosis is essential in order to identify those who may develop more severe psoriatic arthritis and begin treatment that can prevent damage occurring to the joints.

-- If you or a first-degree relative have psoriasis and you have the symptoms described in this leaflet (such as joint pain, stiffness, swelling or dactylitis), you should seek medical advice. - Only a small minority of individuals will go on to develop severe and widespread joint damage. - Joints that are initially involved in psoriatic arthritis are usually the ones that continue to cause the problems at a later stage, though this is not always the case.
+If you or a first-degree relative have psoriasis and you have the symptoms described in this leaflet (such as joint pain, stiffness, swelling or dactylitis), you should seek medical advice.